-Entertainment Benefits Group (EBG) acquires various corporate discount programs to add to the 'Tickets At Work' brand
+Entertainment Benefits Group (EBG) acquires various corporate discount programs to add to the 'Tickets At Work' brand ready for IPO

 The size of Entertainment Benefits Group, and its flagship service 'Tickets At Work', has grown exponentially in recent years, but most of the growth has been through a huge number of acquisitions and a few mergers thrown in for good measure.

 The financial investments from a number of silent partners and from public partners like Creative Artists Agency (CAA) and the Shubert Organization, have allowed the organization to go on a corporate buying spree that has never been seen before in this industry.
 Very little of the organization's growth has been through its own organic growth of its existing brands and its flagship employee discount service TicketsAtWork.com is a great example of that, which has increased in size by over 500% in just the last five years.